bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 </details>

 <br>
 As you can see the results look decent when looking down at the surface.
 However, as you might have expected, this basic computation does not come without its drawbacks.
-When looking at an angle, the algorithm fails to uphold a realistic parallax shift, creating this rather distorted and wavy effect on the plane.
+When looking at an angle, the algorithm fails to uphold a realistic parallax shift, creating this rather distorted and warped effect on the plane.

 This happens because our simple parallax mapping only shifts the texture coordinates without actually considering **how different parts of the surface should block or hide others**.
 In reality, when looking at a rough surface from an angle, some areas should be hidden behind taller parts, while others should be more exposed.